 The department's programs in the literature major may be combined with elementary certification.
-Students must complete all general education requirements, thirty-eight (38) hours in professional education coursework, the courses and credits listed below, and additional free electives to total a minimum of 125 semester hours, including exercise science and foreign language.
-Students must have an overall GPA of 2.67 or better in English courses used to satisfy the major requirements.
-Applicants to the literature program with 45 or more credits must have 2.0 cumulative GPA and 2.67 in major courses.
-Seniors with 2.0 overall GPA and 2.67 GPA in the major can take graduate courses for 400-level credit.
+Students must complete all general education requirements, 38 hours in professional education coursework, the courses and credits listed below, and additional free electives to total a minimum of 125 semester hours, including exercise science and foreign language.
+Students must have an overall GPA of 3.0 or better in English courses used to satisfy the major requirements.
+Applicants to the literature program with 45 or more credits must have 3.0 cumulative GPA and 3.0 in major courses.
+Seniors with 3.0 overall GPA and 3.0 GPA in the major can take graduate courses for 400-level credit.
+Students must pass Praxis I (or receive a waiver) and Praxis II before they are eligible to enter the Professional Development Semester.
+See School of Professional Studies for further information on Education courses and application requirements.
 Required Courses: